nishiyasu/nishiyasu.github.io/_pages/about.md

   * Thesis title: Design of Thin Film Antenna for Soil Sensor with Big-Roll Method Leveraged Installation( in Japanese)

 ## Research and Professional Experience
-**Cooperative Research Fellow, Institute of Industrial Science, The University of Tokyo, Apr.
+**Cooperative Research Fellow, The University of Tokyo, Apr.
 2026 – Present**
 * Collaborative research on human gaze and computer vision within the Yoichi Sato Laboratory.

 **Researcher, Mantra Inc., Dec.
 2025 – Present**